samthegitguy/timetable/readme.txt

 Abstract

-Timetables is a educational program designed to test your knowledge of 1 - 10 timetables.
-Timetables to 12 will soon be added.
+Timetables is a educational program designed to test your knowledge of 1 - 12 timetables.
-We thank you for your patience.

 Instructions

 Enter the table you would like to use, and then the program will quiz you.
-Only quizzes one timetable at a time.
+Only quizzes one timetable at a time rather than random trivia but you can type Y at the end of a practice to retry.